chr15m/web-game-console/PROJECT.md

 1. Enable WiFi and connect from ArkOS menu
 2. Enable remote services (SSH) from ArkOS menu (Options > Remote Services)

+### Manual Debugging Notes
+- `strace` is not installed by default on ArkOS.
+If debugging binaries, install it first: `sudo apt install strace`.

 ### Automated Steps (via setup.sh)

 Run from local machine: